Expectations of our Members

 Our service is being interpreted over Zoom for people who are deaf or hearing impaired.
 Click here to join the Zoom meeting.

 Doors will propped open and greeters will be greeting you from a distance.
 Sorry, but our greeters will not be giving hugs or handshakes in Phase One.

 How will I know where I can sit in the worship center?

-- We will seat people in every other row maintaining 6 feet (3 chairs) between families.
+- Please sit with 6 feet (3 chairs) between families.